 All you need are cotton swabs and some paint and you’ll have your station.

 As an alternative, you can always give them a simple picture of a bare Autumn tree and have them use their fingers to make the little dotted leaves.

-Either way, this is a familiar activity that we use nearly every day for morning work and literacy stations and math, so my students know how to manage the tools and clean it up easily.
+Either way, this is a familiar activity that we use nearly every day for morning work and literacy stations and math.
+It’s familarity means my students know how to manage the tools and clean it up easily.

 This is another super independent station that my students LOVE.
 There are several different images and levels from which you can choose to print.

 You can either have your students cut up paper straws for this station or just grab some super inexpensive foam beads from Amazon.
 I’ve had the bag I purchased for years.
 There are so many little beads in there.
 I use pipe cleaners for them to string a pattern (or not.
 It’s up to you.) and make a little something to remember the day.

 And because my students BEG to do this, I have them shucking corn.
 I know this seems like a crazy idea to folks that don’t see feed corn readily available at their local department store or gas station, but in Michigan, this stuff is everywhere.